Google Stadia launches this week. Here’s what you should know about the gaming service

 Google is about to take a big step into the video game market with a service that some have likened to a Netflix for games.

 On Tuesday, Google will officially launch Stadia, a service for streaming and playing games without needing to own a hard copy or even a console.
-At launch, the service will support a lackluster lineup of a dozen games — with more already in the works — and a reasonable price tag.
+At launch, the service will support a growing lineup of games and a reasonable price tag.

+Just days before its launch, Google announced that it would offer 22 games when the service launches this week, nearly double the number of titles it had previously said would be available.

 Google will be competing with a daunting list of rivals in the industry who are betting the future of video games lies in the cloud rather than just physical hardware.
 Microsoft is currently testing its Project xCloud service and Amazon is rumored to be working on its own cloud gaming service.
 Sony recently slashed prices on its cloud gaming service, Playstation Now, ahead of Stadia’s launch.